What is Ego State Therapy (EST) and what is it used for?

 Have you ever thought or heard your-self saying, “Part of me really wants to do this but part of me is holding back?”

 This is based on the concept that our personality is made up of various parts that are aspects of our subconscious.
 In other words we don’t need to be stuck with a childhood ego state in the driving seat as we move on into adult life.

-EST does not remove states or change our personality it just moves the unhelpful or stuck ego state on and replaces it with a more resourceful one to bring about positive change.
+EST does not remove states or change our personality it just encourages the unhelpful or stuck ego state to move aside and replaces it with a more resourceful one to bring about positive change.